 - reporting incidents and accidents;

-- behavior management, discipline, bullying;
+- behavior management, discipline, and bullying.

 1. Obtain signed permission slips from parents/guardians giving the program permission to seek emergency medical care for minors.